MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 1. In the app's registration screen, find and copy the **Application (client) ID** value to use later.
 You use this value in your app's configuration file or files.

-1. In the app's registration screen, select **Certificates & secrets** on the navigation pane to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select **Certificates & secrets** on the navigation pane to open the page where you can generate secrets and upload certificates.

 1. In the **Client secrets** section, select **New client secret**.